-All funds raised by the 'Knittingale' will be divided between the Norfolk and Norwich Hospital, in Norwich, the James Paget Hospital in Gorleston, and the Queen Elizabeth Hospital, in Kings Lynn.
+All funds raised by Margaret's yarn wizardry will be divided between the Norfolk and Norwich Hospital, in Norwich, the James Paget Hospital in Gorleston, and the Queen Elizabeth Hospital, in Kings Lynn.

-Like so many charity knitters, they enjoy using their crafting skills to help others.
+Margaret and her friends are just one team of many charity knitters around the country who enjoy using their crafting skills to help others.
 Please donate.
 Every pound raised will go to our local NHS teams.
 Thank you.

 Share this story

 Sep 22, 2021

 Met this lady at sandringham what she had done is amazing

 Sep 19, 2021

 I enjoyed meeting you last week Margaret and seeing your wonderful knitting.

 Incredible work.
 We were blown away by it when we went to Sandringham today!

 Sep 18, 2021